-Small water heaters and wall mounted cylinders
+Small water heaters, wall and floor mounted cylinders

 An easy way to enjoy your home comforts

 Your home is the place where you feel most comfortable.
 That’s why we focus on maximum efficiency and comfort for your home when developing our products.
 Comfort through technology.
 Take our small water heaters in the SNU SLi series as an example, which come with anti-drip and thermostop.